NCAA in the NHL

 Nightly highlights are filled with dazzling plays from former college players like Zach Parise and Jonathan Quick.
 Cover stories in The Hockey News and features on Hockey Night in Canada spotlight the efforts of players like Ryan Kesler and Thomas Vanek.

-More than 300 former college players skated in the NHL in 2011-12, a record number and more than 30% of the league.
+A record 305 former college players skated in the NHL in 2013-14, comprising more than 30% of the league.
 College hockey, in short, is the fastest growing development path for the NHL.

 NHL front offices are filled with general managers, assistant general managers and scouts who played the college game.
 Head coaches and assistant coaches in the league have college backgrounds.